Skip to Content

 27 kilometers of magnets

-The two beams of protons will speed through their underground tunnels at a site straddling the border between France and Switzerland (below).
+The two beams of protons will speed through their underground tunnels at a site straddling the border between France and Switzerland.

-The tubes below house the high-power magnets that guide the beams.
+The tubes here house the high-power magnets that guide the beams.

-Layers of silicon tiles inside the inner tracker barrel (below), which nests inside the magnet, pinpoint the location of charged particles and measure their momentum.
+Layers of silicon tiles inside the inner tracker barrel, which nests inside the magnet, pinpoint the location of charged particles and measure their momentum.

 The protruding barrel of the piece below also fits inside the magnet’s hollow.
 The rings of gold-colored boxes are muon chambers that will detect the particles.

 Picturing Higgs and Z Prime